Personalization as a Shortcut for Few-Shot Backdoor Attack against Text-to-Image Diffusion Models: Discussion

-Compared with the backdoor attack in the classification task, the effect of the backdoor attack in AIGC is more complex due to the fact that the generated images have more semantic information than a single label.
-Furthermore, the format of identifiers can be complex too.
+\textbf{Limitation.} Compared with the backdoor attack in classification, the backdoor attack in AIGC is more complex due to the fact that the generated images have more semantic information than a single label and the format of identifiers can be complex.
 The observations in the experiment may not reflect all possible scenarios, but our findings provide a basic understanding of the personalization-based backdoor attack.
-We will further explore the pattern of backdoor attacks in future work.